Haversham: Governance

 There are two tiers of local government covering Haversham-cum-Little Linford, at parish and unitary authority level: Haversham-cum-Little Linford Parish Council and Milton Keynes City Council.
 The parish council generally meets at the Haversham Social and Community Centre.

 Haversham was an ancient parish.
 From 1894 the parish of Haversham was included in the Newport Pagnell Rural District.
 In 1934 the parish was merged with the neighbouring parish of Little Linford to form a new civil parish called Haversham-cum-Little Linford.
 At the 1931 census (the last before the abolition of the parish) Haversham had a population of 164.

 The new parish of Haversham-cum-Little Linford remained part of Newport Pagnell Rural District until the district's abolition in 1974, when the area became part of the new borough of Milton Keynes.

 Listed buildings and structures

-The civil parish has one scheduled ancient monument, one grade I listed building, two grade II* and nine grade II, including Wolverton Viaduct, an 1830s railway bridge.
+The civil parish has one scheduled monument, one grade I listed building, two grade II* and nine grade II, including Wolverton Viaduct, an 1830s railway bridge.